gryphonshafer/omniframe/README.md

 point of this project is to deduplicate frequently duplicated components between a set of projects.

-## Setup
+## Installation

-To setup an application (existing or new) in a fresh environment, you will need to ensure the following prerequisites are installed:
+To install the framework, you will need to ensure the following prerequisites are available:

+- SQLite (3.21 minimum version required; newest stable version recommended)
-- Perl
+- Perl (5.22 minimum version required; newest stable version recommended)
 - CPANminus (`cpanm`)
-- SQLite

 ### Development or Build Environments